insighio/docs/content/gettingstarted/e2e/validate.md

 1. With a page refresh the user may see additional helpful information:
 - In the **Status** panel, the device has been made "Active" as it has communicated with the Console.
 The last communication is also shown.
 - In the **Configuration** panel, useful configuration information as uploaded by the device is shown, such as: network, shield, serial number and firmware version.
 - In the **Location** panel, an actual map with the location may be shown in case a GPS fix is available or the user has entered the Location manually as described in the [Console documentation pages.]({{< relref "../../cloudplatform" >}}).
-This is not shown in this tutorial
+This is not shown in this tutorial.

 ![validate console info](/images/gettingstarted/validate-console-info.png?width=80pc)